comboshreddies/kubectl-line/README.md

 ...
 ```
 attribute "context" is showing origin context of item, attribute "kubeconfig" shows
 file from which context is loaded.
+Now you sould be able to differentiate manifests by
+context and kubeconfig beig used to fetch them.

 If you do not like to extend manifest, you can put objects in correctly named files
 you can always use available {{ }} tags for example: